renaissance-publishing/renaissance/src/chapters/20-character-creation-and-advancement.md

 |
 | - If it where a *bonus* rather than *ranks*, then some backgrounds would be better than others at certain builds, in a way that you couldn't ever compensate for.
 | - If we didn't specify when the ranks "applied," then character creation would be under-specified.
-| - If the ranks applied *last*, then their impact would be variable, because they would give you either 10 CP or 20 CP of benefit based how many ranks you bought.
+| - If the ranks applied *last*, then their impact would be variable, because they would give you either 10 CP or 20 CP of benefit depending on how many ranks you bought.

 Note that a member of any race can be from any background; a *Drake* character can be form anywhere, and you don't have to be a *Drake* or a *Human* to be from the Dragonshire.